lexis-project/orch-service-tosca-templates/sample/README.md

 Template for a generic LEXIS workflow implementation, performing:
 * the transfer of an input dataset from DDI to a Cloud Staging Area
-* the preprocessing of these data, running a docker container on a cloud compute instance created on demand
+* the pre-processing of these data, running a docker container on a cloud compute instance created on demand
-* the transfer of preprocessing results to a HEAppE job that will perform a computation on a HPC cluster
+* the transfer of pre-processing results to a HEAppE job that will perform a computation on a HPC cluster
 * the transfer of HPC computation results to DDI
 * the transfer of HPC computation results to the cloud compute instance local storage
-* the postprocessing of these computation results, running a postprocessing docker container
+* the post-processing of these computation results, running a post-processing docker container
-* the transfer of postprocessing results from the cloud instance local storage to the Cloud Staging Area
+* the transfer of post-processing results from the cloud instance local storage to the Cloud Staging Area
-* the transfer of postprocessing results from the Cloud Staging Area to DDI
+* the transfer of post-processing results from the Cloud Staging Area to DDI

+See TOSCA code in [lexis_template.yaml](lexis_template.yaml).

 A graphical view of the template topology shows:
+* a Compute Instance hosting software that will perform the pre-processing and post-processing computation
+* a HPC Job that will perform the computation on the HPC infrastructure
+* DDI jobs that will perform the necessary data transfers between the infrastructures

 ![App template](images/apptemplate.png)